aserg-ufmg/angularjs-performance-survey/README.md

 > There are many different options for a directive.

-> The \aspassimples{isolate} scope object hash defines a set of local scope properties derived from attributes on the directive's element.
+> The isolate scope object hash defines a set of local scope properties derived from attributes on the directive's element.
 These local properties are useful for aliasing values for templates.
 The keys in the object hash map to the name of the property on the isolate scope; the values define how the property is bound to the parent scope, via matching attributes on the directive's element

 #### [BLOG1] Choosing a JavaScript MVC Framework
 * Access date: June-2015}